mraniy/tennis-restful/readme.md

 the aim of this kata is to have a template enabling us to have a full continous integration.

-To launch the project just launch the TennisApplication as the main spring boot class.!
+To launch the project just launch the TennisApplication as the main spring boot class.

+we use CircleCI as a tool of CI.